 The presence of contaminating substances in itself does not mean that land meets the definition of contaminated land.
 In order for a site to be determined as contaminated land under the Part 2A legislation, there has to be a significant “pollution linkage” which only occurs if all three of the following elements are present:-

 Investigations required to determine a site as contaminated land are lengthy and complex, and only land where unacceptable risks are clearly identified merits detailed individual inspection under the Part 2A legislation.
-We publish a contaminated land strategy which says how we will find contaminated sites in Amber Valley.

 The part 2A public register serves as a permanent record of all regulatory action undertaken to ensure the remediation of any site which has been determined as contaminated land.

 On request, the environment unit will undertake a search of its records for information it may hold about a particular site or its immediate vicinity.

 Or email email@example.com

 Contain a map clearly marking the boundary of the land under question.

 The council will respond to your request within 21 working days of receipt.
 If the search provides no further information this should not be taken to mean that the site is free from contamination.

 Useful advice for anyone involved in the development of land which is potentially contaminated can be found in the report guidance for the safe development of housing on land affected by contamination.

 Contact the team directly on 01773 841335 or email firstname.lastname@example.org